Establishing trust in automated reasoning: Reviewability of automated reasoning systems

 \subsection{Convivial vs.~proprietary software}

 }

-Convivial software {[}Kell 2020{]}, named in reference to Ivan Illich's book ``Tools for conviviality'' {[}Illich 1973{]}, is software that aims at augmenting its users' agency over their computation. \href{https://malleable.systems/}{Malleable software} is a very similar concept, as is re-editable software, a term introduced \href{https://web.archive.org/web/20101203111941/https://www.informit.com/articles/article.aspx?p=1193856}{by Donald Knuth in an interview} in opposition to reusable, i.e.~off-the-shelf, software {[}Hinsen 2018a{]}.
+Convivial software {[}Kell 2020{]} is named in reference to Ivan Illich's book ``Tools for conviviality'' {[}Illich 1973{]} It draws on the root meaning of the latin \emph{convivium}, which is ``living together''.
+Convivial technology as described by Illich is shaped by the community of its users according to their evolving needs, rather than being controlled by specialists outside of the community.
+Convivial software aims at augmenting its users' agency over their computations by actively encouraging them to adapt the software to their needs. \href{https://malleable.systems/}{Malleable software} is a similar concept, as is re-editable software, a term introduced \href{https://web.archive.org/web/20101203111941/https://www.informit.com/articles/article.aspx?p=1193856}{by Donald Knuth in an interview} in opposition to reusable, i.e.~off-the-shelf, software {[}Hinsen 2018a{]}.

 In contrast, proprietary software offers users fixed functionality and therefore limited agency.
-At first sight this looks like users should always prefer convivial software, but agency comes at a price: users have to invest more learning effort and assume responsibility for their modifications.
-Just like most people prefer to choose from a limited range of industrially-made refrigerators, rather than build their own precisely to their needs, most computer users are happy to use ready-made e-mail software rather then writing their own.
+At first sight this looks like users should always prefer convivial software, but agency comes at a price: users have to invest more effort and assume responsibility for the final software assembly that they have made themselves.
+In fact, conviviality is all about diminishing the gap between software developers and software users.
+Just like most people prefer to choose from a range of industrially-made refrigerators, rather than modify a generic design precisely to their needs, most computer users are happy to use ready-made e-mail software rather then assembling their own from items in a toolkit.

+It is important to understand that conviviality is not a characteristic of software as a digital artifact (e.g.~the contents of a repository on GitHub), but of a software ecosystem as a socio-technical system.
+A well-known convivial ecosystem is the collection of Unix command line tools, which users can freely combine in shell scripts and complement by adding their own tools.
+It doesn't make much sense to call individual command line tools such as \texttt{ls} or \texttt{grep} convivial, but it does make sense to say that they are designed to be part of a convivial ecosystem.
+A necessary but not sufficient condition for fitting into a convivial ecosystem is transparency (see section \ref{opacity} and sections \ref{numpy} and \ref{gromacs} for relevant case studies).